El-Badr Mosque

-Or Thora Synagogue (Marseille) redirects here.

 The El-Badr Mosque (Mosquée El-Badr) is a mosque located in the 1st arrondissement of Marseille, France.
-Acquired by the Al Badr Muslim Association in 2016, the building was a former Jewish synagogue called the Or Thora Synagogue, also referred to as the Or Torah Synagogue ("Light of the Torah synagogue"), that was established by pieds-noirs in 1962.
+Acquired by the Al Badr Muslim Association in 2016, the building was a former Jewish synagogue called the Or Thora Synagogue, also referred to as the Or Torah Synagogue ('Light of the Torah' synagogue), that was established by pieds-noirs in 1962.

 Prior to acquiring the former synagogue at 14 rue Saint Dominique, the mosque was located at 206 Chemin Saint-Joseph à Sainte-Marthe.

 History

 As a synagogue

 The synagogue was established by pieds-noirs from French Algeria in 1962.
 It is located on the Rue Saint Dominique, off the Boulevard d'Athènes, between the Gare de Marseille-Saint-Charles and the Canebière, in the 1st arrondissement of Marseille.

 As a result of antisemitism in Marseille, the synagogue ceased operating.

 As a mosque

 Concurrently, the nearby mosque, run by the Al Badr Muslim Association, was unable to handle the weekly overcrowding.
 The synagogue building was sold in 2016 for €400,000 to the Al Badr Muslim Association, a Muslim organization.
 The Association planned to turn it into a mosque to accommodate some of the, As of 2016, approximately 220,000 Muslims living in Marseille.

 Conversion of the building to a mosque was completed in the c.
 2020s.